glentner/hypershell/docs/getting_started.rst

 Complete, specific examples are also available in the tutorials section.

 In most cases, using the *cluster* subcommand is best.
-If you have some file, ``TASKFILE``, that lists shell commands that you might otherwise execute alone (which would run each line in serial), pass that file to *hyper-shell* to process those commands in parallel.
+If you have some file, ``tasks.in``, that lists shell commands that you might otherwise execute alone (which would run each line in serial), pass that file to *hyper-shell* to process those commands in parallel.